-Financial Highlights
+Financial Highlights - Commercial District

-- The MRC continued the downtown flower program, façade grant/loan program and paint program throughout 2017-2018. - The MRC met the debt obligation payment of \$125,615 per the intergovernmental agreement with City of Madras for the \$2.5 million long-term obligation issued in 2011-2012.
-Those same bonds were refinanced in 2017 with interest payments of \$37,185. - The MRC made a \$75,000 payment to the City of Madras to assist with the debt obligations for the City Hall/Police Station which serves as a central civic facility in accordance with the Madras Urban Renewal Plan.
-Additionally, the MRC and City of Madras confirmed the commitment for the MRC to continue this partnership in the amount of \$65,500 for the next ten years beginning FY 2018-19. - The MRC drew down on the line of credit in the amount of \$30,000 in anticipation of one façade loan.
+• The MRC continued the downtown flower program, façade grant/loan program and paint program throughout 2019-2020.

+- The MRC met the debt obligation payment of \$119,025 per the intergovernmental agreement with City of Madras for the \$2.5 million long-term obligation issued in 2011-2012.
+Those same bonds were refinanced in 2017 with interest payments of \$60,300. - The MRC made a \$65,500 payment to the City of Madras to assist with the debt obligations for the City Hall/Police Station which serves as a central civic facility in accordance with the Madras Urban Renewal Plan.
+Additionally, the MRC and City of Madras confirmed the commitment for the MRC to continue this partnership in the amount of \$65,500 annually for ten years beginning FY 2018-19. - The MRC, on behalf of the Commercial District drew down on the line of credit in the amount of \$300,000 to finance projects withing the District.